Exawind/nalu-wind/.github/PULL_REQUEST_TEMPLATE.md

 ## Description of the pull-request

 *Provide a description of your proposed changes.
-If there is a related issue, please specify.*
+If there is a related issue, please specify.**

 ## Checklist

+**NOTE** The checklist below is a suggestion and not mandatory.
+You don't have to _check all boxes_ to submit a pull request.
+However, please add a brief explanation in your pull request summary explaining the omission for the benefit of reviewers and developers.

 *All pull requests*
 - [ ] Builds successfully (*must test on at least one system/compiler combination*)